-Honorable Kwankwa met with identified stakeholders to share information and experiences from their work on Human Rights and Freedom of Religion or Belief (FoRB).
+Honourable Kwankwa met with identified stakeholders to share information and experiences from their work on Human Rights and Freedom of Religion or Belief (FoRB).
 He had the opportunity to engage with the Executive Secretary and staff of the secretariat of the National Peace Council.
-The discussions highlighted the need to forge and strengthen partnerships among organizations that promote FoRB and human rights issues as well as the importance of funding such initiatives especially peace building activities to promote peace and human rights for all on the continent and beyond.
+The discussions highlighted the need to forge and strengthen partnerships among organizations that promote FoRB and human rights issues as well as the importance of funding such initiatives, especially peacebuilding activities to promote peace and human rights for all on the continent and beyond.

-Honorable Nqabayomzi Kwankwa also paid a courtesy call on the Commissioner of the Commission on Human Rights and Administrative Justice (CHRAJ).
+Honourable Nqabayomzi Kwankwa also paid a courtesy call to the Commissioner of the Commission on Human Rights and Administrative Justice (CHRAJ).
 It was an opportunity for the two to exchange ideas and for Honorable Kwankwa to learn more about the Commission’s work on democracy and fundamental human rights.
-The discussion brought to the fore the different models of institutional arrangements on human rights and related issues as practiced in South Africa and in Ghana.
-It further underscored the fact that a more encompassing model similar to that practiced in Ghana could serve as a useful building block upon which other Africa countries could develop their unique systems to protect Human Rights and FoRB for a fairer and inclusive Africa.
+The discussion brought to the fore the different models of institutional arrangements on human rights and related issues as practised in South Africa and in Ghana.
+It further underscored the fact that a more encompassing model similar to that practised in Ghana could serve as a useful building block upon which other African countries could develop their unique systems to protect Human Rights and FoRB for a fairer and inclusive Africa.